basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 ## Reading Objects

-You can think of reads in Riak of analogous to HTTP `GET` requests.
+You can think of reads in Riak as analogous to HTTP `GET` requests.
 You specify a bucket type, bucket, and key, and Riak either returns the object that's stored there---including its [[siblings|The Basics#Siblings]] \(more on that later)---or it returns `not found` (the